top of page

 Previously in-the-white classic guitars:

-A gallery of Cumpiano classic guitars that were previously in-the-white—selected, finished, and now, proudly owned!
+A gallery of Cumpiano classic guitars that were previously in-the-white—then selected, finished, and now, proudly owned!

 wrc 243